-This hydrant took a long time to inflate, even using an electric pump.
-Our testers struggled to remain patient waiting for full inflation to happen, so we recommend inflating it the night before you plan to use it when they are sleeping.
+This hydrant sprinkler took a long time to inflate, even using an electric pump.
+Our testers struggled to remain patient, so we recommend inflating it the night before you plan to reveal it to your kids.
 Also, our older testers thought it was somewhat dull as the spray doesn't fall very far from the hydrant and is relatively consistent.
-However, we think some adult or toddler parties with a related theme could benefit from a novelty item such as this.
+However, we believe some adult or toddler parties with a related theme could benefit from a novelty item such as this.
 Our toddler and grownup testers rather liked the raindrop feel of the spray, even if adventurous kids moved on quickly.

 The CHUCHIK Backyard Spinning Turtle is an adorable turtle similar in functionality to the Tidal Storm Hydro Swirl with a center spinning plate and wild swinging water tubes.
-The sprinkler itself is funnier than we thought it would be, and testers liked catching and directing the tubes at their playmates.
+The sprinkler itself is more amusing than we thought it would be, and testers liked catching and directing the tubes at their playmates.
 The center water plume is tall, and the flailing tubes spread water at least 8 ft around the turtle for lots of running area.

 Why You Should Trust Us

 Analysis and Test Results

-We purchased the top sprinklers for kids and put them through a side-by-side testing process with real kids to determine which sprinklers are more fun than the competition.
+We purchased the top and well-loved sprinklers for kids and put them through a side-by-side testing process with real kids to determine which sprinklers are more fun than the competition.

 Ease of Setup

 Using sprinklers for kids is easy, but setting them up varies depending on the style.
-If you're looking for a straightforward screw on your garden hose and get playing, then you'll have several great options from which to choose in this review.
-These products offer quick setup times, and you won't have kids pacing in the wings waiting for the water fun to begin as you might with the inflatable options.
+If you're looking for a straightforward screw on your garden hose and get playing, then you'll have a selection of great options to choose from in this review.
+These products offer quick setup times, and you won't have kids pacing in the wings waiting for the water fun to begin compared to inflatable options that take more time to inflate.